danfeder/bolt_v2/memory-bank/next_steps_roadmap.md

 ### Tasks:

 1. **Fix Integration Tests**
+   - ✅ Fix Dashboard API tests for schedule comparison
+   - ✅ Resolve attribute access issues with Pydantic models
+   - ✅ Fix the WeeklyDistributionMetrics access in solver.py
    - Resolve the `httpx` and other dependency issues
-   - Fix the syntax error in `main.py`
-   - Ensure all imports are correctly defined across modules
    - Get test coverage to at least 75% for critical paths

 2. **Environment Standardization**